NMDSdevopsServiceAdm/SopraSteria-SFC/README.md

 2. In another terminal, run `make test-e2e` to run the whole e2e test suite in "headless" mode.

 Alternatively, we can run the e2e tests in browser mode by `cd frontend` and then `npx cypress open`.
-This will start up a test browser instance that allow us to run and debug specific test more easily.
+This will start up a test browser instance that allows us to run and debug specific tests more easily.

 3. After running the test, run `make stop-containers` to stop the docker containers.
 This will help to reduce the time needed to initiate the docker containers for the next time.